HadesGuard/discord-telegram-mirror/README.md

-Account 1: Logged in as User1 (Chrome on Windows) Account 2: Logged in as User2 (Firefox on Windows) Account 3: Logged in as User3 (Safari on Mac OS X) Account 1: Adding human-like extra delay (+2341ms)
+Account 1: Logged in as User1 (Chrome on Windows) Account 2: Logged in as User2 (Firefox on Windows) Account 3: Logged in as User3 (Safari on Mac OS X) Account 4: Logged in as User4 (Edge on Windows) Account 1: Adding human-like extra delay (+2341ms)
 ⚔️ Account 1 (User1) reacted with ⚔️ (delay: 3847ms)
 ```